 👩🏼🌾 Ingredients & Health Benefits

-- Almond flour is naturally gluten-free and packed with healthy fats, fiber, magnesium, and vitamin E. It's lower in carbs than traditional flour, making it great for blood sugar balance.
+- Almond flour is naturally gluten-free and packed with healthy fats, fiber, magnesium, and vitamin E. It's lower in carbs than traditional flour.
 Its rich, nutty flavor also adds moisture and depth to baked goods without the need for added oils.

-- Walnuts are one of the best nuts for brain and heart health.
-They're rich in ALA, a plant-based omega-3 fatty acid that helps reduce inflammation.
-Packed with antioxidants, fiber, and essential minerals like magnesium, they support heart health, bone health, and optimal metabolism.
+- Walnuts (optional) are rich in ALA, a plant-based omega-3 fatty acid that supports heart health.
+Packed with antioxidants, fiber, and essential minerals.

-- Cocoa powder is packed with flavanols that help support heart health.
-Regular cocoa flavanol consumption may have positive effects on facial wrinkles and elasticity.
+- Cocoa powder is packed with flavanols that may help support heart health.
 I use these tested brands.
 It adds rich chocolate flavor without added sugar.

 See the printable recipe card below for quantities.